How to Save or Export Spreadsheets

 Imports System.IO

-' Create new Excel WorkBook document
+' Create a new Excel WorkBook document

 Private workBook As WorkBook = WorkBook.Create()

-' Create a blank WorkSheet
+' Create a blank WorkSheet with the specified name

 Private workSheet As WorkSheet = workBook.CreateWorkSheet("new_sheet")

-' Export to HTML string
+' Export the workbook to an HTML formatted string

 Private htmlString As String = workBook.ExportToHtmlString()

-' Export as Byte array
+' Export the workbook as a binary array

-' Export as Stream
+' Export the workbook as a Stream

 Private stream As Stream = workBook.ToStream()

-' Export as DataSet
+' Export the workbook as a DataSet

-Private dataSet As System.Data.DataSet = workBook.ToDataSet() ' Allow easy integration with DataGrids, SQL and EF
+Private dataSet As System.Data.DataSet = workBook.ToDataSet()

 $vbLabelText $csharpLabel